01 of 05

 Chicago's Museum Campus, located in the South Loop, was created after a reconfiguration of Lake Shore Drive in 1998.
 Previously, lanes ran through the middle of the area, dividing it and creating some tricky navigation from the parking lots to the museums.
 The lanes have been moved to the west, and the major attractions of the Museum Campus--the Shedd Aquarium, Field Museum, Adler Planetarium, and Soldier Field--are all tied together by green space.

-Some guests staying at nearby properties, such as Renaissance Blackstone Chicago Hotel, Chicago Athletic Association Hotel, Congress Plaza Hotel and Convention Center, Essex Inn, and Hilton Chicago, can view the Museum Campus from their rooms.Continue to 2 of 5 below.
+Some guests staying at nearby properties, such as Renaissance Blackstone Chicago Hotel, Chicago Athletic Association Hotel, Congress Plaza Hotel and Convention Center, Hotel Essex Chicago, and Hilton Chicago, can view the Museum Campus from their rooms.Continue to 2 of 5 below.

 02 of 05